 - Indigenous students are encouraged to contact the Student Support Officer in Wirltu Yarlu on 8313 3623 who can provide assistance with a study plan, free tutoring service or counselling on any matters that may impact their academic success.

-For students who have received an Intention to Exclude notification, the summary sheet will provide useful information.
+For students who have received an Intention to Exclude notification, the summary sheet (pdf file) will provide useful information.

-The frequently asked questions related to this policy will hopefully answer your queries about the process.
-You can print a pdf version for reference.
+The frequently asked questions (pdf file) related to this policy will hopefully answer your queries about the process.
+You can print a pdf version (pdf file) for reference.
 Further information can be provided by your Faculty.